 One of the most freeing things you can do is admit, “I’m not okay yet.”
 That’s not failure—that’s the start of authentic divorce healing stages.

-🧠 The Mindset Shift That Changes Everything
+The Mindset Shift That Changes Everything in the Divorce Healing Process

-This is your life—not a rerun.
+This is your life, not a rerun.
 You’re not going back.
 You’re going forward with wisdom.

-💞 Feeling Safe in Your Skin Again (Even Mid-Cry in a Parking Lot)
+Feeling Safe in Your Skin Again (Even Mid-Cry in a Parking Lot)

 To feel safe in your body again, try: